dmkgll/dmkgll/_posts/2022-06-21-about-this-site.md

 Hopefully the mature, final iteration of a long process.
 The name is just my first initial and my last name without vowells.
 I added the 'K' because I prefer the original "Makgill" spelling to "Magill."

+### Long site

+I love Gwern Branwen's "[long site](https://www.gwern.net/About)."
+The idea is that you "work on projects that are too big to work on normally or too tedious."
+To that end, a lot of the pages and posts here will be evolving rather than static.
+Sometimes things will be published incomplete or in draft form and completed over time.